Graco Earnings Call Transcripts

 -

 The meeting covered director elections, auditor ratification, and executive compensation, all of which passed with sufficient votes.
-Shareholders could submit questions, with answers to be posted online after the meeting.
+Shareholders could submit questions, with answers to be posted online.
+Final voting results will be published in an 8-K filing.

 -